 I have a confession to make.
-I feel like I was completely unprepared for traveling to Mexico with kids.
+I was completely unprepared for traveling to Mexico with kids.
 Sure, I had all the standard travel preparations done: we had our passports, we had lodging arranged, we had tickets booked.
-But in terms of mentally preparing for a trip to Mexico, I feel like I was ill-prepared.
+But in terms of mentally preparing for a trip to Mexico, I was ill-prepared.

-To be honest, I had all these assumptions of what Mexico would be like, fueled by what I saw and read in the media.
-I assumed Mexico would be poor, that I would have to be on guard all the time, and that we would have a hard time adjusting to the culture.
+To be honest, I had many assumptions of what Mexico was like, fueled by what I saw and read in the media.
+I assumed Mexico was poor, that I would have to be on guard all the time, and that we would have a hard time adjusting to the culture.
 But when I did come to Mexico with kids, these assumptions turned out to be all wrong.

 Traveling to Mexico with kids

-We’ve been in Mexico for about three months now.
-In that time, we’ve had a chance to come up with a few Mexico travel tips for families who are interested in visiting this country.
+Over the past three years, we have spent over twelve months traveling through Mexico with kids.
+In that time, we’ve had a chance to explore over 17 cities in 9 states.
+And now we have plenty of Mexico travel tips for families who are interested in visiting this country.

-I wish we would have had this list ourselves, before we came here to Mexico.
+I wish we would have had this list of tips for ourselves, before we came to Mexico.
 It would have saved us so much apprehension and worry about being in Mexico with kids!
-But now that we’ve been here for some time, we feel like we have some knowledge to share, so other families won’t have to go through the worry that we did.
+These days, we feel like we have some knowledge to share about visiting Mexico with kids.
+And we hope that other families won’t have to go through the worry that we did.

 If you’re planning on traveling to Mexico with kids, here are fifteen things you need to know before making the trip.